dojo/dojo.io/site/source/tutorials/internationalization.md

 });
 ```

-## Date, Number, and Unit Formatting and Parsing
+## Date, number, and unit formatting and parsing

 Dojo 2 provides several helpers to facilitate formatting and parsing dates, numbers, and units for the user's locale.
-Rather than reinvent the wheel, Dojo 2 delegates to the excellent [Globalize.js](https://github.com/globalizejs/globalize) library wherever possible.
+As mentioned earlier, Dojo 2 relies on [Globalize.js](https://github.com/globalizejs/globalize) wherever possible.
 Since the templates for formatting and parsing data are supplied by the CLDR, each formatter and parser requires that specific CLDR data have been loaded.
 The exact requirements are detailed in the [`@dojo/i18n` README](https://github.com/dojo/i18n#loading-cldr-data).

 The available formatting and parsing methods fall into two categories: those methods that accept a value and immediately return the formatted or parsed value based on the provided options, and those that return a method that can be reused to format different values based on the same options.
 With few exceptions noted below, each method has the same signature: a value to format or parse, an optional configuration object, and optional locale.
 If no locale is provided, then the root locale is assumed.